bassistTech/rayTrace/readme.md

 ## Purpose

 This project started as a learning exercise, to see if I could gather and document the formulas needed for optical ray tracing, and demonstrate some basic applications in a Jupyter notebook.
-And then, test my understanding by coding it and see if it works.
 In the future, I might use it to try out some unconventional design ideas for fun.

 At some point it became obvious that keeping all of the code in notebooks was awkward.
 I moved the "guts" of the ray tracing code to a more traditional Python package.